alphagov/govuk-developer-docs/source/manual/upgrading-mysql.html.md

 It is safe to reboot the \_backup and \_slave-2 machines on production as they are not actively used by sites and will not cause 500 errors

-The following puppet classes will need upgrading
+The following Puppet classes will need upgrading

 mysql cluster: